WHAT TO DO IN GAMCHEON CULTURE VILLAGE IN BUSAN? IS GAMCHEON WORTH A VISIT? HOW LONG TO VISIT GAMCHEON?

-The museum run by Ray blends perfectly in the colorful Gamcheon Culture Village.
+The museum run by Ray blends perfectly with the colorful Gamcheon Culture Village.
 This doll fan traveled the world for 17 years to create this collection that can be found in his small museum, the Grand Budapest Doll Hotel.
 Located right next to the Love Locks shop, this unique place is definitely worth a look!

 8. Send a letter to your future-self

 At the Sky Ridge Observatory, you can enjoy an impressive view of the village.
 But the most unique part, is that you can write a letter to your future-self.
 Indeed, you can post a letter that will be sent a year later!
-Letters can be sent internationally and stamps can be purchased on site, so don’t hesitate to send some positive words to your future-self!
+Letters can be sent internationally and stamps can be purchased on-site, so don’t hesitate to send some positive words to your future-self!
 We loved this experience and are still waiting for our letter 🙂

 9. Rent a Hanbok or school uniform from the 70′